Making Your Vacation Home Pet-Friendly: The Pros & Cons

 You will have extra expenses for cleaning, maintenance, pest control, etc., but those could be easily recouped with one or two additional bookings.
 The risk of damage to your property is slightly higher, but we have found that most people who travel with their pets are confident in their pets’ behavior.
 (If they weren’t, do you think they would want to take them on vacation?)
 In fact, pets are often less trouble and cause less damage or cleaning than most adults and certainly less than most children.
 If only we could kennel our children for a week?
 (Just kidding!)

 Will being pet friendly turn away potential bookings from people with allergies?

 According to the Humane Society of the United States, about 15% of the population is allergic to dogs or cats.
 Even so, some may still be willing to rent your home.
-However, this is very importatant: If you as an owner bring pets to your vacation rental home, it's strongly reccommended that you list your home as pet-friendly so as not to cause any potential conflicts with visitors who are allergic to pets.
-If you advertise your home as a non-pet home but bring your pets when you visit, you subject yourself to possibly loosing rentals if guests complain about dander, allergies, etc. and have to be moved to another home.
+However, this is very important: If you as an Owner bring pets to your vacation rental home, it’s strongly recommended that you list your home as pet-friendly so as not to cause any potential conflicts with visitors who are allergic to pets.
+If you advertise your home as a non-pet home but bring your pets when you visit, you subject yourself to possibly losing rentals if Guests complain about dander, allergies, etc. and need to be moved to another home.

 In the end, whether to allow pets or not in your vacation rental home is a personal decision.
-Consider your home's location, your property management company's policies and procedures for pets, their resourses for cleaning and maintenance, and, most importantly, your comfort level with pets in your home.
-Here on Hatteras Island, making your home pet friendly will help you maximize your owner income and improve your guests' treasured vacation experience by allowing them to include the four-legged friend they love so much!
+Consider your home’s location, your property management company’s policies and procedures for pets, their resources for cleaning and maintenance, and, most importantly, your comfort level with pets in your home.
+Here on Hatteras Island, making your home pet-friendly will help you maximize your owner income and improve your Guests’ treasured vacation experience by allowing them to include the four-legged friend they love so much!